lbryio/lbry.tech/documents/glossary.md

 ### Main Chain

 A part of the blockchain which a node considers the most difficult (see *difficulty*).
-All nodes store all valid blocks, including *orphans* and recompute the total difficulty when receiving another block.
-If the newly arrived block or blocks do not extend existing main chain, but create another one from some previous block, it is called *reorganization*.
+All nodes store all valid blocks, including *orphans*, and recompute the total difficulty when receiving another block.
+If the newly arrived block or blocks do not extend the existing main chain, but instead creates another one from some previous block, *reorganization* has occurred.

 ### Merkle Tree

-Merkle tree is an abstract data structure that organizes a list of data items in a tree of their hashes (like in Git, Mercurial or ZFS).
-In LBRY the merkle tree is used only to organize transactions within a block (the block header contains only one hash of a tree) so that full nodes may prune fully spent transactions to save disk space.
+A Merkle tree is an abstract data structure that organizes a list of data items in a tree of their hashes (like in Git, Mercurial or ZFS).
+In LBRY the Merkle tree is used only to organize transactions within a block (the block header contains only one hash of a tree) so that full nodes may prune fully spent transactions to save disk space.
 Click [here](https://en.bitcoin.it/wiki/Protocol_documentation#Merkle_Trees) for more details.

 ### Mempool

 A technical term for a collection of unconfirmed transactions stored by a node until they either expire or get included in the main chain.
-When *reorganization* happens, transactions from orphaned blocks either become invalid (if already included in the *main chain*) or moved to a pool of unconfirmed transactions.
+When *reorganization* happens, transactions from orphaned blocks either become invalid (if already included in the *main chain*) or are moved to a pool of unconfirmed transactions.
 By default, *bitcoind* nodes throw away unconfirmed transactions after 24 hours.

 ### Miner

-A person, a software or a hardware that performs *mining*.
+A person, software, or hardware that performs *mining*.

 ### Mining

-A process of finding valid *hashes* of a block header by iterating millions of variants of block headers (using *nonce* and *extra nonce*) in order to find a hash lower than the *target* (see also *difficulty*).
+A process of finding valid *hashes* of a block header by iterating through millions of variants of block headers (using *nonce* and *extra nonce*) in order to find a hash lower than the *target* (see also *difficulty*).
 The process needs to determine a single global history of all transactions (grouped in blocks).
-Mining consumes time and electricity and nowadays the difficulty is so big, that energy-wise it's not even profitable to mine using video graphics cards.
-Mining is paid for by *transaction fees* and by block *rewards* (newly generated coins, hence the term "mining").
+Mining consumes time and electricity, and nowadays the difficulty is so big that energy-wise it's not even profitable to mine using video graphics cards.
+Mining is paid for by *transaction fees* and by block *rewards* (i.e. newly generated coins, hence the term "mining").

 ### Mining Pool

 A service that allows separate owners of mining hardware to split the reward proportionally to submitted work.
-Since probability of finding a valid block hash is proportional to miner's *hashrate*, small individual miners may work for months before finding a big per-block reward.
-Mining pools allow more steady stream of smaller income.
-Pool owner determines the block contents and distributes ranges of *nonce* values between its workers.
+Since the probability of finding a valid block hash is proportional to a miner's *hashrate*, small individual miners may work for months before finding a big per-block reward.
+Mining pools allow for more steady streams of smaller income.
+A pool owner determines the block contents and distributes ranges of *nonce* values between its workers.
 Normally, mining pools are centralized.
 P2Pool is a fully decentralized pool.

 ### Node

-Node, or client, is a computer on the network that speaks LBRY message protocol (exchanging transactions and blocks).
-There are *full nodes* that are capable of validating the entire blockchain and *lightweight nodes*, with reduced functionality.
+A node, or client, is a computer on the network that speaks LBRY message protocol (exchanging transactions and blocks).
+There are *full nodes* that are capable of validating the entire blockchain and *lightweight nodes* with reduced functionality.
 Wallet applications that speak to a server are not considered nodes.

 ### Nonce

 Stands for "number used once".
 A 32-bit number in a *block header* which is iterated during a search for proof-of-work.
 Each time the nonce is changed, the *hash* of the block header is recalculated.
 If nonce overflows before valid proof-of-work is found, an *extra nonce* is incremented and placed in the *coinbase* script.
-Alternatively, one may change a merkle tree of transactions or a timestamp.
+Alternatively, one may change a Merkle tree of transactions or a timestamp.

 ### Opcode

 8-bit code of a *script* operation.
 Codes from `0x01` to `0x4B` (decimal 75) are interpreted as a length of data to be pushed on the stack of the interpreter (data bytes follow the opcode).
-Other codes are either do something interesting, or disabled and cause transaction verification to fail, or do nothing (reserved for future use).
-LBRY implemented special op codes for storing and updating of claim data.
+Other codes either do something interesting, are disabled and cause transaction verification to fail, or do nothing (reserved for future use).
+LBRY implements special op codes for the storing and updating of claim data.

 ### Orphan, Orphaned Block